Las Mañanitas (celebration)

 Las Mañanitas is an annual event held in Ponce, Puerto Rico, dedicated to Our Lady of Guadalupe.
-It consists of a pre-dawn popular parade, followed by a Catholic Mass, and a popular town breakfast hosted by the municipal government.
-It takes place on December 12, and is a traditional event sponsored by the Roman Catholic Diocese of Ponce but attended by Catholic leaders from Puerto Rico at large.
-Widely covered by the press every year, the event is attended by over 10,000 people, including religious and political leaders and the general public.
-Due to the coronavirus pandemic, the 2020 celebration will take place in a modified program fashion: there will be no walked procession, as traditionally done, but instead the Eucharist will be televised and would-be attendees can instead celebrate Las Mañanitas from their own homes.
+It consists of a pre-dawn popular religious procession, followed by a Catholic Mass, and a breakfast for attendees hosted by the municipal government.
+It takes place every 12 December, and is sponsored by the Roman Catholic Diocese of Ponce as well as attended by Catholic leaders from across Puerto Rico.
+Widely covered by the press, the annual event is attended by over 10,000 people, including religious and political leaders and the general public.
+Due to the coronavirus pandemic, the 2020 feast was modified in line with safety protocols: the public procession was cancelled, the day’s solemn Mass was broadcast on live television, and people were required to celebrate within their homes.

 History

 The celebration started in 1964, but the circumstances of its origin are uncertain.
 Some say it was started by immigrant Mexican engineers while others state it was started by Spaniards from Extremadura, Spain.
 During the celebration participants and attendees join in singing together the traditional Las Mañanitas song while Mexican mariachis provide the background music.
 The city of Ponce offers a free breakfast to everyone present at the historic Ponce City Hall after the religious Mass concludes.